Joan of Leeds: Historical significance

-The story of Joan of Leeds came to light in 2019, when a research project at the University of York's Borthwick Institute for Archives—headed by Professor Sarah Rees Jones—examining the Registra of the Archbishops of York for 1305–1405 uncovered the scribe's notes on the Archbishop's monition.
+The story of Joan of Leeds came to light in 2019 when a research project at the University of York 's Borthwick Institute for Archives—headed by Professor Sarah Rees Jones—examining the "Registra" of the Archbishops of York for 1305–1405 uncovered the scribe's notes on the Archbishop's monition.
 The scribal notation is likely to be a copy of the Archbishop's letter to the Dean of Beverley.
 The books would accompany each Archbishop on his peripatetic travels through the Archiepiscopate, and contained everything from accounts of pensions and grants to the ordinations he carried out.

 Rees Jones described Joan's tale as "extraordinary—like a Monty Python sketch", noting, however, that we do not know what came of her or her case with Melton.
-This was not, Jones said, unusual: "there are several cases of 'runaway' monks and nuns from various religious houses in the registers.
-But we don’t always get as much detail as this, and we don’t always have the full story.
+This was not, Jones said, unusual: "There are several cases of 'runaway' monks and nuns from various religious houses in the registers.
+But we don't always get as much detail as this, and we don't always have the full story.
 Women often entered convents in adolescence, and such changes of heart about their vocation were not uncommon".
 Modern commentators have described Joan of Leeds as "rebellious" and "racy".

-Fictional portrayal
+Fictional portrayals

 In July 2019 The Stage announced that the story of Joan of Leeds would be performed at the New Diorama Theatre, London, in December that year, describing it as an "alternative Christmas show".
-The historical novelist Candace Robb centred her 1995 book A Nun's Tale around the story of Joan of Leeds, although she moved the chronology to a period later in the 14th century.
+The theatre advertised the production as "alt-festive Christmas show Joan of Leeds—a thoroughly immoral medieval mystery play with live music, based on the farcical true story of a nun on the run".
+The historical novelist Candace Robb centered her 1995 book A Nun's Tale around the story of Joan of Leeds, although she moved the chronology to a period later in the 14th century.

+Joan of Leeds was set as the subject of episode 79 of The Amelia Project, season 5, released in September 2024.